-Should any substantial change to the stated Objectives of the Consolidated Plan become apparent, DHCD will involve the residents through its above described methods and practices.
-Such substantial changes would be understood as being new activities DHCD would undertake within a reporting cycle and does not include expected and actual changes to Goals as they relate to external factors and unexpected changes in available resources.
+Should any substantial change to the stated Objectives of the Consolidated Plan become apparent, DHCD will involve residents through the above described methods and practices.
+Such changes would be treated as new activities that DHCD would undertake within a reporting cycle and does not include expected and actual changes to Goals as they relate to external factors and unexpected changes in available resources.